How Many Calories in 1 Roti? Nutrition, Protein & Rice Comparison

 Roti vs. Rice: The Ultimate Showdown

-Whole Wheat Roti is complex.
-The fiber in the atta slows down digestion.
-It provides a slow, steady release of energy that keeps you full longer.
+- Whole Wheat Roti (Complex Carbs): The fiber in atta slows digestion.
+It provides a slow, steady release of energy that keeps you full longer and prevents that 4 PM hunger pang.

 There is a psychological reason why Roti is better for weight loss: Texture.